FlorianLatapie/FlorianLatapie/README.md

 - [GUI Python scripts][gui-python-scripts] - Various Python scripts for CSV file analysis with UI in Tkinter.
 - [GUI Windows Sandbox configuration][GUI-Windows-Sandbox-configuration] - Python Tkinter Graphical User Interface to configure Windows Sandbox.
 - [LeftOrRightSimple][LeftOrRightSimple] - Ask the community what they think about different concepts, PHP project.
+- [computer-outro][computer-outro] - Shutdown your computer with an awesome outro music !

 # Most notable gists
 - [palin13.py][palin13] - This script prints words that are still words when rot13 is applied.